ShipSoft/FairShip/field/README.md

 have x-y quadrant symmetry: Bx is antisymmetric in x and y, By is symmetric in x and y, while no symmetry is assumed for Bz.
 This implies that Bx changes sign whenever x < 0 or y < 0; note that Bx remains unchanged when we have both x < 0 and y < 0.
-We only need to store the field components for the positive x and y quadrant co-ordinates in the ROOT file defined by the MapFileName string (relative to the VMCWORKDIR directory), requiring only roughly 25% of the memory compared to a full field map.
-The parameters x0, y0, z0 are the offset co-ordinates in cm, and phi, theta and psi are the Euler rotation angles in degrees about the z axis, the new x axis, and then the new z axis, in that order.
+We only need to store the field components for the positive x and y quadrant coordinates in the ROOT file defined by the MapFileName string (relative to the VMCWORKDIR directory), requiring only roughly 25% of the memory compared to a full field map.
+The parameters x0, y0, z0 are the offset coordinates in cm, and phi, theta and psi are the Euler rotation angles in degrees about the z axis, the new x axis, and then the new z axis, in that order.
 The offsets and angles are optional parameters (denoted by the square brackets) with default values equal to zero; offsets still need to be provided (can be set to zero) if angles are required.